All Episodes

 Obama moving to the center is for show.

-Ob McCain joining the left and so forth.
+Obaine, McCain joining the left and so forth.

 That's to create, craft, and maintain an image.

-And yet nobody's got the guts to actually do what moves the electorate when done properly with an articulate, charismatic leader.
+And yet nobody's got the guts to actually do what moves the electorate when done properly with an articulate charismatic leader.

-Melanie in uh uh White House, Ohio.
+Back to the phones, Melanie in White House, Ohio.

 I'm glad you waited.